mishratatai/orm-contact-api-platform/README.md

 An open-source platform for streamlined contact form management that allows you to store and manage submissions from multiple forms in one place.

+## Key Features
+* Store, manage, and analyze submissions from multiple forms in one place.
+* Open-source and MIT licensed

 ## ORMRooms Sponsors

 We're grateful for the support of our sponsors.
 Currently, we have no sponsors.
 If your organization would like to support ORMRooms, please contact us [info@ormrooms.com](mailto:info@ormrooms.com).